MyHush/terminology/README.md

 The concept of simulating the history of a blockchain to make it leak metadata via consensus oracle attack.

+## Sapling

+The latest generation of shielded addresses (zaddrs) which are fast and have many provable guarantees about certain potential bugs existing.

+## Sprout

+The original generation of shielded adddresses (zaddrs) which had many bugs, and were replaced with a new implementation that did not suffer from inflation attacks.

 ## SDA

 SilentDragonAndroid GUI mobile wallet